 You might be able to get cash for your current phone, however.
 Many phones still have some value even if their batteries are waning, so long as they still power on and off.

 To find out how much your current phone is worth, complete our quick survey.
 We’ll provide a definitive quote based on your description, and that amount can be yours on the same day.
-Bring your offer and phone to a UPS Store location to surrender the phone, and get cash sent directly to your PayPal or Moneygram account.
+Bring your offer and phone to a UPS Store location to surrender the phone, and get cash sent directly to your PayPal, Moneygram account or Walmart Cash Pickup.
 You can use that money to get a new phone that has a properly working battery.